ibm-cloud-docs/containers/cs_network_policy.md

   ```
   {: pre}

-4. Optional: To allow your worker nodes to access other {{site.data.keyword.Bluemix_notm}} services over the public network, apply the `allow-public-services.yaml` and `allow-public-services-pods.yaml` policies.
+4. Optional: To allow your worker nodes to access other {{site.data.keyword.cloud_notm}} services over the public network, apply the `allow-public-services.yaml` and `allow-public-services-pods.yaml` policies.
 The policy allows access to the IP addresses for {{site.data.keyword.registryshort_notm}}, and if the services are available in the region, {{site.data.keyword.la_full_notm}} and {{site.data.keyword.mon_full_notm}}.
 To access other IBM Cloud services, you must manually add the subnets for those services to this policy.
   ```
   calicoctl apply -f allow-public-services.yaml --config=<filepath>/calicoctl.cfg
   calicoctl apply -f allow-public-services-pods.yaml --config=<filepath>/calicoctl.cfg